 I hold a Juris Doctor in Law from Rutgers School of Law – Camden; a Bachelor of Arts in Political Science from Furman University; and an Associate of Arts in Humanities from Tri-County Technichal College.
-I passed the New Jersey and Pennsylvania State Bar Examinations in 2011.
-My state licensing applications have been held up by the Committee on Character and Fitness ever since.
+I passed the New Jersey State Bar Examination in November 2011.
+My state licensing application has been held up by the Committee on Character and Fitness ever since.

 During my Rutgers Law School tenure, I was a strong vocal critic of the concentration of political power which had occurred in Camden, arguing that self-interested economic policies had created a perpetual recession leading to dehumanizing conditions for the City’s residents.
 During class discussions, I advocated for greater social responsibility in reforming the political patronage system and allowing residents to meaningfully participate in their community planning decisions.
-As a law student, I was unaware of the incestuous financial relationships which existed between Rutgers University and George E. Norcross, III, and naively presumed I was afforded a certain degree of intellectual freedom in addressing these issues.
+As a law student, I was unaware of the incestuous financial relationships which existed between Rutgers University and the local political machine, and naively presumed I was afforded a certain degree of intellectual freedom in addressing these issues.